Single transferable vote: Compared to other systems

-Using FPTP, it could happen that under any three-district single-winner system, none of the groups elect Pears, if the 7 votes for it are split and in each "district" there is another food that beats it (e.g. Oranges, Hamburgers and Chicken).
+Conversely, the use of FPTP under any three-district single-winner system could ensure that none of the groups elect Pears, if the 8 votes for it are split and, in each "district", there is another food that beats it (e.g. Oranges, Hamburgers and Chicken).

 Similar problems arise to a lesser degree if all districts use a majority system instead of plurality (for instance, two-round or instant-runoff voting) as at least in all districts the majority would have been quite happy, but that still leaves the minority unrepresented.

 If the voters had been able to choose only one food to serve such as in the ticket voting system used in the US electoral college (first-past-the-post but without "districts"), it is likely that Pears, the choice of little more than a third of the 23 party-goers, would have won, meaning Pears would be the only food served at the party.

 Even if they held two rounds of voting (as in the two-round system), the bare majority that prefers some other kind of fruit (Oranges, Pears, Strawberries) would have dominated all other choices.

 Giving electors a single transferable vote is very different from simply having more seats to fill and giving each voter more votes to cast.
 Plurality block voting is such a system.
-Under it, each voter is given as many votes as there can be winners.
+Under it, each voter is given as many votes as the number of winners.
 This system can produce very unrepresentative results.
 In the example above, if every voter voted for three options, the small majority of voters who chose a fruit could easily force all three outcomes to be fruit of some kind: an outcome that is unlikely to be more representative than simply choosing only one winner.
 In an extreme example, where no faction can command an absolute majority, the largest of the minority groups can force a one-outcome result by running clone candidates.
-For example, the seven supporters of Pears could arrange in advance to have three types of Pears included on the ballot, then vote for all three, and if no other option reaches more than 7 votes, all three foods served would be a type of Pear.
+For example, the eight supporters of Pears could arrange in advance to have three types of Pears included on the ballot, then vote for all three, and if no other option reaches more than seven votes, all three foods served would be a type of Pear.
 The only way this could be avoided would be for those who do not want Pears to vote tactically, by not voting for their preferred option but instead voting for whatever they consider to be the least bad outcome that is still likely to gain the required number of votes.